siplab-gt/hiwa-matlab/README.md

 # Hierarchical Wasserstein Alignment (HiWA)

 This toolbox contains MATLAB code associated with the Neurips 2019 paper titled *Hierarchical Optimal Transport for Multimodal Distribution Alignment*.
-A preprint can be found at [arXiv:1906.11768](https://arxiv.org/abs/1906.11768).

 The python version of this toolbox can be found [here](https://github.com/nerdslab/PyHiWA).